Background blur

 Key Takeaways

-• Yoga's benefits extend beyond physical flexibility to include stress reduction and mood improvement.
+• Yoga's benefits extend far beyond physical flexibility, impacting mental health, stress reduction, and overall well-being.

-• Scientific research is exploring yoga's psychophysiological effects, including its impact on the vagus nerve and GABA levels.
+• Scientific research, including studies on the vagus nerve and GABA neurotransmitters, is increasingly validating yoga's psychophysiological effects.

 📝In-Depth Guide